dgarijo/Vocabularies/README.md

 # Vocabularies
-Repository for storing all the different vocabularies and ontologies I have contributed to (except for PROV (http://www.w3.org/TR/prov-o/) , which is stored in the W3C archive)
+Repository for storing all the different vocabularies and ontologies I have contributed to.

+The exceptions are :
+* PROV (http://www.w3.org/TR/prov-o/) , which is stored in the W3C archive.
+* The Video Game Ontology, stored in GitHub: https://github.com/dgarijo/VideoGameOntology
+* The OntoSOft Ontology, stored in Github: https://github.com/ontosoft-earthcube/ontosoft

-Landing page available at :http://dgarijo.github.io/Vocabularies/
+Landing page available at: http://dgarijo.github.io/Vocabularies/